What Does a Tooth Extraction Mean?

 There are two types of dental extractions we perform:

-- Simple Extraction: This is an extraction of a tooth that can be seen in the mouth.
-In a simple extraction, forceps are used to remove the tooth.
+This extraction occurs when a tooth that can be seen in the mouth.
+When the tooth is seen, forceps are used to remove the tooth requiring no incisions.

-- Surgical Extraction: A surgical extraction is for teeth that have broken at the gum line or have not descended into the mouth, such as wisdom teeth.
-It is a more complex extraction procedure.
+A surgical extraction is used when the teeth have not broken the gum line or have not descended into the mouth, such as wisdom teeth.
+It is a more complex procedure that may require general anesthesia.

-After the extraction, patients may experience a certain amount of pain.
+After the extraction, patients may experience a moderate amount of pain.
 Patients can help relieve the pain by:

 - Taking anti-inflammatory medication